SEMS Laboratories and Facilities

 In addition, our undergraduate students are being taught Computational Methods and use Industry Based Computing packages such as (ABAQUS) for Aerospace Structures and FLUENT for Computational Aerodynamics.
 These packages are currently being used by Aerospace Industries such as Airbus and BAe systems.

-The School has recently acquired a state of art flight simulator with a cockpit, fully moving-base platform and virtual vision simulation for a range of visual cueing systems.
-The simulator is within the Whitehead laboratory and is being used for undergraduate teaching and students' courseworks and projects.
-The School is also currently developing research activities in the area of flight simulation.
+The School acquired a flight simulator with a cockpit, fully moving-base platform and virtual vision simulation for a range of visual cueing systems a decade ago.
+The simulator is within the Whitehead laboratory and is being used for undergraduate teaching and students' coursework and projects.
+All students in the Flight Simulation Module get to use the flight Simulator as part of their coursework.
+The School is also currently developing advanced research activities in the area of flight simulation.
+A new state-of-the-art Flight Simulator is currently being acquired to support our research activities and is expected to be installed in 2023.

 In addition to in-house practical work Queen Mary, Aerospace students attend a one-day flight laboratory course at a National Flying Laboratory.
 It involves flight laboratory exercises aboard a twin turboprop JetStream aircraft.
 Each student will normally be on two flights each of about 50 minutes duration.
 Students will assess the drag, performance and the static and dynamic stability margins of the aircraft.

-The Kidman (Gait Analysis) lab allows us to analyse motion and forces in people during walking, running and many other activities.
-These state of the art facilities allow us to assess normal subjects, elite athletes, patients who have had an operation, or individuals with some disability.
-The wide range of equipment available includes a force plate in the ground, a treadmill that can accommodate wheelchairs and motion analysis facilities, as well as sensors for indicating when muscles are activated and an oxygen consumption monitor.
+We analyse motion and forces in people during walking, running and many other activities.
+Our state-of-the-art facilities allow us to assess normal subjects, elite athletes, patients who have had an operation, or individuals with some disability.
+The wide range of equipment available includes: Force plate in the ground, Treadmill that can accommodate wheelchairs and motion analysis facilities, and Sensors for indicating when muscles are activated and an oxygen consumption monitor.
 All of these are used for undergraduate, clinical and research projects.

 Materials Characterisation Lab